 This is what is known as a system of emergence, a higher order of complexity arising out of chaos through simple interactions.
 A co-creation operating system.
 How would this actually work in an actual community?

 Stories.
 A committed team collects stories from the people in the community using what is known as a sensemaking program.
 Sensemaking is defined as “the process by which people give meaning to their collective experiences”.
-See the video above from the 9:45 mark to see an example of a sensemaking program in action.
+See the video above to see sensemaking in action.

 Sensemaking.
-People use the sensemaking results, displayed in maps, trends and patterns (see the 11:18 mark of the video), to better understand (make sense of) themselves and each other as a community.
+People use the sensemaking results, displayed in maps, trends and patterns (see the 11:18 mark of this video), to better understand (make sense of) themselves and each other as a community.